Shaman: Yes, so when it comes time for another king, we'll be ready.

-- A Canadian tried to recreate Bruce Banner's accident but an Eldritch Abomination interfered and he ended up with a fraction of the creature's power instead, turning him into the hero Sasquatch.
+- A Canadian tried to recreate Bruce Banner's accident, but an Eldritch Abomination interfered, and he ended up with a fraction of the creature's power instead, turning him into the hero Sasquatch.

-- One of the Fantastic Four's own foes, a Russian scientist by the name of Ivan Kragoff, also managed to get superpowers by recreating their circumstances.
+- The Incredible Hulk's enemies, the U-Foes, were created as a deliberate attempt to recreate the same accident that created the Fantastic Four.
+One of the Fantastic Four's own foes, a Russian scientist by the name of Ivan Kragoff, also managed to get superpowers by recreating their circumstances.
 He took three apes and went into space with an unshielded ship.
 Thus was born the Red Ghost and his Super-Apes!

 - A repeated trope in Astro City.
 Variations include a superpower-making scientist's body being recovered after being killed by a darkness-powered hero, Steeljack's superpowered vending machine wanting to keep to individual and unique results, Mock Turtle being the crazed mad scientist who finds out it'd be better to keep his work to himself...

-- The Psycho limited series takes place in a universe where there is a Superhero Arms race rather than a Nuclear Arms race.
-Taking the drug to become a Superhero still has a high failure rate usually resulting in death.
+- The Psycho limited series takes place in a universe where there is a superhero arms race rather than a nuclear arms race.
+Taking the drug to become a superhero still has a high failure rate, usually resulting in death.

-- In Garth Ennis' The Boys, all superpowers are derived from exposure to the V-Compound.
+- In The Boys, all superpowers are derived from exposure to the V-Compound.
 At full power, the V-Compound costs $19 billion per person.
 With around 200,000 superhumans in this world, many of the superhumans got their superpowers from a watered-down version of the compound.

 - Subverted in Animorphs — their powers come from Elfangor's Escafil Device, but shortly afterward he is killed and all the wreckage of his ship destroyed by the Yeerks.
 However, twenty books later a random kid named David finds the device at the site where Elfangor crashed, and the Animorphs get it back.
 This would have major repercussions for the series, especially when they use it to create an army of Auxiliary Animorphs and the Yeerks get the device.

-- David Brin's The Postman averts this trope.
+- The Postman averts this trope.
 The super-soldier villain (subjects were chosen for aggression and willpower rather than mental stability) is eventually defeated by a super-duper-soldier hero who was created specifically to counter the super-soldier threat.
 The novel implies that many soldiers of both types were created pre-apocalypse.

-- Completely subverted in Fine Structure, where a major ongoing problem is that Flying Brick superheros are created, at random, once a year.
+- Subverted in Fine Structure, where a major ongoing problem is that Flying Brick superheroes are created, at random, once a year.
 And each Power is twice as powerful as the last one.
 And they're Born violently insane, at least temporarily.
 Turns out you can kill a lot of people if you're as fast as the Flash and as strong as Superman.
 Later on, the Americans figure out how to create arbitrary numbers of 6th and 7th level Powers by tapping some of Xio's power.